The Easiest Way to Fix a Car Heater At Home

 It might be because the engine is still cold.
 Let it warm up then try again.
 If the heating is still not sufficient, you can move on to the diagnosis and repair procedures we’ve outlined above.

 This can be due to a choked cabin air filter, a failed thermostat valve, or a faulty heater core.

-Start by changing the cabin air filter, if that doesn’t work, replace the thermostat valve, if even that doesn’t do it change the heater core.
+Start by changing the cabin air filter, and if that doesn’t work, replace the thermostat valve.
+If that doesn’t do it, change the heater core.

 There might be a problem with the switching system that turns on the heat when you press the respective button in the car.

 This problem is usually in cars that have an idling stop feature.
 If the engine is turned off for a long time when you are stuck in the traffic, this can lead to poor circulation of hot engine coolant in the heater core leading to poor heating.
 To fix this, force start the engine and rev it up to make the hot coolant reach the cabin heater’s core.